foss-ag/website_foss-ag/README.md

 ```
 The Markdown file representing the post will appear in `/content/portfolio/`.
 Here you will find a header with information such as title and date.
 Below the header you can write the actual content.

+If you want to add a preview image to your post you can add a line `image: "img/your_image.png"` to the header.
+The corresponding image must be saved in `/static/img`.
+Furthermore you can decide if the preview image shall be shown with or without a small preview of the text.
+Therefore add another line to the header: `showonlyimage: true`

 To check if everything looks the way you want it to be start a server on localhost using:

 ```